International-Data-Spaces-Association/IDS-RAM_4_0/README.md

 - Thursdays 8:30 am to 9 am (weekly)
 - Wednesdays 10 am to 11 am (biweekly)

+## Scope of IDS-RAM

+The IDS-RAM is complemented with additonal documents and repositories.
+Most relevant in this context is IDS-G (inclduing IDS-G-pre).
+In general, IDS-RAM contains the conceptual level including technology agnostic specifications.
+The genreal outline of the IDS-RAM is based on the five layers and the three perspectives.
+Each layer should refelct the main components and aspects of the IDS.

+IDS-G contains specific details on specifications, e.g. APIs and their descriptions.

+IDS-RAM 4.0 will be created as an online docment and does not target a printed document first.
+This enables the use of linking to content in other places more easily, e.g. IDS-G. A printable White Paper of the IDS-RAM should be genrated from this repository.
+Here the main outline of the concepts shall be described.

 ## Structure

+The [content](./content.md) describes the target structure for the document.

 README.md this file